aristanetworks/ansible-cvp/tests/Unittest-README.md

 - **`tests/data`**: Contains faked datasets for use by the mocked cvprac functions

 ## Write unittests

 ### General guidelines

-- Create your unittest file under `tests/unit` following the naming convention mentioned in the [above section](#unit-test-structure)
+- Create your unittest file under `tests/unit` following the naming convention mentioned in the [above section](#unit-test-structure).
 - If the file is already present, add your unittests in the file.
-- Each function in the __file-under-test__(eg: `ansible_collection/arista/cvp/plugins/module_utils/device_tools.py`) should be placed in a class of it's own with the class name starting with `Test` followed by the name of the function.
+- Each function in the **file-under-test**(example: `ansible_collection/arista/cvp/plugins/module_utils/device_tools.py`) should be placed in a class of its own with the class name starting with `Test` followed by the function's name.

 ```python
 class TestValidateConfig():